-Get out in nature and help out with mulching a walking path on the recently renovated island.
+Get out in nature and help out with maintenance and upkeep work on the island.
 Many public parks in the metropolitan area rely on the help of volunteers to do routine maintenance projects because their budgets have been cut or are non-existent.
 If you’ve thought about checking it out head out, get some exercise and then explore the rest of the island.
 Check out this video about the island.

 About Jackson Park (from Chicago Park District)

 Located in the Woodlawn community, Jackson Park totals 542.89 acres and features a gymnasium, three multi-purpose rooms, and fitness center.
 Green features of the park include Wooded Island, (which include the Japanese styled Osaka Garden), Bobolink Meadows, and a vegetable and flower garden.
 Outside, the park offers three harbors, 63rd St. Beach, basketball/tennis courts, multi-purpose fields, golf course, golf driving range and an artificial turf field.

 In 1869, the renowned designers of New York’s Central Park, Frederick Law Olmsted and Calvert Vaux, were hired to lay out the 1055-acre park.
 Known originally as South Park, the landscape had eastern and western divisions connected by a grand boulevard named the Midway Plaisance.

 The eastern division became known as Lake Park; however, in 1880 the commission asked the public to suggest official names for both the eastern and western Divisions.
 Jackson and Washington were proposed, and the following year, Lake Park was renamed Jackson Park to honor Andrew Jackson (1767-1845), the seventh president of the United States.